FREQUENTLY ASKED QUESTIONS

 DO YOU OFFER CLASSES IN THE WORKPLACE?

 Yes.
-I have experience teaching in offices, hospitals and schools, as well as team-building classes held privately at the studio for corporate groups.
-I also specialize in support classes for mothers’ groups.
-To arrange a corporate yoga class or series, please contact us at firstname.lastname@example.org.
+I have experience teaching in offices, hospitals and schools, as well as team-building classes held privately for corporate groups.
+I am also available to teach small private groups, either regularly or for special occasions such as birthdays, hens/bucks weekends and during school holidays.
+To discuss/arrange please contact me at email@example.com.

 I AM READY FOR MY FIRST CLASS....